dhodgson615/Cnake-Game/README.md

 # Cnake Game

-Cnake Game is a classic Snake game implemented in C. The game involves controlling a snake to eat food and grow in length while avoiding collisions with the walls or itself.
+Cnake Game is the classic Snake game implemented in C. The game involves controlling a snake to eat food and grow in length while avoiding collisions with the walls or itself.
 It works using the `ncurses` library.
 The game is played within a terminal, where the player controls the snake using the arrow keys to eat food and grow longer while avoiding collisions with walls and itself.

 ## What It Does